bk/pandoc-defaults/readme.md

 # pandoc-defaults

-This is a personal collection of defaults files for pandoc (specified via the `-d` switch).
+A personal collection of defaults files for pandoc (specified via the `-d` switch).

 ## Files for roff ms output